certtools/intelmq/docs/DataHarmonization.md

-**NOTE:** This document was copied from [AbuseHelper repository](https://bitbucket.org/clarifiednetworks/abusehelper/wiki/Data Harmonization Ontology)
+**NOTE:** This document was copied from [AbuseHelper repository](https://bitbucket.org/clarifiednetworks/abusehelper/wiki/Data Harmonization Ontology) and improved.